1

 Purpose:

-This volleyball serving drill adds an element of fun, while tasking players to display pin point accuracy.
+This serving drill adds an element of fun, while tasking players to display pin point accuracy.
 A time limit for success creates a pressurized environment.

 Drill Setup: